-9.2 Funding and Liquidity Risk Strategy
+9.2 Funding sources and Liquidity Risk Management

-The company monitors the following on a periodic basis as agreed by the management to assess the liquidity risk:
+The Company monitors the following on a periodic basis as agreed by the management to assess the liquidity risk:

 - Surplus/deficit in availability of funding in order to assess the ability to meet commitments. - Residual contractual mismatch -in order to assess the mismatch in maturity of assets and liabilities.